learn-co-students/checkpoint-regularization/README.md

 # Regularization

-In this challenge, you're going to be creating linear models that are more complicated than a simple linear regression.
+Today you'll be creating several different linear regression models in a predictive machine learning context.

 In the cells below, we are importing relevant modules that you might need later on.
 We also load and prepare the dataset for you.

 ```python